19PHOBOSS98/VS2-SKY-LEVIATHANS/README.md

  17. Set Custom Skin

      The drones have onboard Mirage Projectors from a small mod I made called [Mirage](https://youtu.be/LpBEGNvNQbg).
 Follow this [video guide](https://youtu.be/XtJSwktTuuw?si=8fTOF-V3WfaLQDtH) to learn how to use it.
      I've included my skins in the github repo.
 Copy the text files you like from `VS2-SKY-WHALES/MIRAGE/STRUCTURE_FILES/...` into a book&quill in-game and right click on the onboard Mirage Projector to set it.
-     With the nbt files properly added, It should start projecting.
+With the nbt files properly added, It should start projecting the skin.

 ### Misc Drone Settings

-VIDEO_HERE
+For this particular setup, I've rigged the drones to output redstone signals depending on how far up they are.
+I used [RFTools](https://modrinth.com/mod/rftools-utility) Wireless redstone transmitters and receivers to feed the signals to an onboard Mirage Projector.

+This is how the Cloth Whale changes skin when it ducks under the clouds:

+In your drone's `firmwareScript.lua` file, set the `ALTITUDE_THRESHOLD` variable to the desired block height you want it to start outputting redstone.

+If the ship passes it going down it should send a redstone pulse from the Turtle's back, if it passes it going up, the Turtle outputs a redstone pulse from the front.